claudione996/Network-analyzer/README.md

 # Network analyzer library

-Network-analyzer is a **Rust language** crate that allows the interception of incoming and outgoing traffic through the network interfaces of a computer and aggregate it by network address/port
+Network-analyzer is a **Rust language** crate that allows the interception of incoming and outgoing traffic through the network interfaces of a computer and aggregates it by network address/port.

-In particular, each network address/port will correspond to the protocols that were transported, the cumulative number of bytes transmitted, the timestamp of the first and last occurrence of the exchange
+For each network address/port pair some additional information will be displayed: the transported protocol, the cumulative number of bytes transmitted and the timestamp of the first and last occurrence of the exchange.

 ## Installation